RedOgreJelly/redogrejelly.github.io/_posts/2025-04-30-characters.md

 3. Carpenter: Engineer.
 Manages repairs and improvements to the ship.
 4. Clinker: Locksmith.
 Maintains chains, manacles.
 In charge of the anchor.
 5. Cook: Makes food.
 Manages the galley (kitchen), sets rations when necessary.
 6. Ensign: Tailor.
-Fixes clothes and maybe makes uniforms.
+Fixes and cleans clothes and maybe makes uniforms.
 In charge of the jack (flag).
 7. Gator: Navigator.
 Sets a course, keeps maps, keeps time, manages the helm (steering wheel).
 8. Gunner: Manages the cannons, powders, and ammunition.
 9. Piper: In charge of torches, lanterns, tobacco, firefigting, and the night watch.